Basavarajsm2102/MLOPS-proj-2/README.md

   - Open **Environment Variables** settings.
   - Add a new variable: `Name: MONGODB_URL`, `Value: <url>`.
 - Add the `artifact` directory to `.gitignore`.
-  🔒 This secures the MongoDB connection.
+  🔒 This secures the MongoDB connection for the pipeline.

 ---

 ### 19. Data Validation Utilities
 - Complete the code in `utils.main_utils.py`.
 - Add dataset schema information to `config.schema.yaml` for the data validation step.
-  🛡️ This ensures the integrity of the vehicle insurance data.
+  🛡️ This ensures the integrity of the vehicle insurance data in the MLOps pipeline.

 ---